movementlabsxyz/MIP/MIP/mip-34/README.md

 The term attester has been deprecated in favor of validator.

 **Quorum certificate** (not recommended)
-The term quorum certificate has been deprecated in favor of fastconfirmation certificate.
+The term quorum certificate has been deprecated in favor of Fastconfirmation certificate.

 ## Motivation